LEADING A Life Of Adventure & Service

 All of the traits of a successful guide and leader began to galvanize for Jeff around the time he joined up with Erik and teammate Aaron Isaacson to nab a 2nd place finish on ABC’s adventure racing series, Expedition Impossible.
 Jeff and Erik found a new level of outreach from their success on the televised race.
 This would ultimately give them the opportunity to “repay a debt”.

 Paying It Forward

 Jeff and Erik fulfilled their wish to say "thank you” to the men and women that serve in the US military.
 Knowing that mountain climbing was the ultimate team building activity, they created a therapeutic program for injured veterans called No Barriers Warriors.
 To date, the program has aided thousands of veterans as they struggle to rediscover a lost sense of camaraderie and fellowship.

 Jeff’s love of the Himalaya and continuing desire to pay it forward sent him to Nepal with a mobile medical team following the devastating earthquake in 2015.
 The following year, Jeff accepted the role of Chief Medic for the highest helicopter based Search and Rescue team to ever operate on the flanks of Mt Everest.
 His experiences were documented on the Travel Channel series, Everest Air.
 In 2017, Jeff served as the medical lead for a trauma team on the front lines in the liberation of Mosul, Iraq from ISIS.
 He continues to share his message of selfless leadership to audiences around the world and seek out the most unique challenges in the world of meaningful adventure.

-Jeff continues to reside in Boulder, Colorado with the most important things in his life… his wife, Merry Beth, son Jace and dog Roka.
+Jeff continues to reside in Evergreen, Colorado with the most important things in his life… his wife, Merry Beth, son Jace and dog Roka.